University of Freiburg Faculty of Medicine: Research

 The Faculty of Medicine is engaged in research in a wide variety of fields spanning the breadth of medical science.
 It has also selected key research areas on which to place additional emphasis.
-These focal points are characterized by significant expertise and cutting-edge research.
 As of 2009, these areas include: molecular cell research and stem cell research, infectious diseases and immunology, oncology and functional genetics, vascular and developmental biology, neurosciences, and molecular and functional imaging.
-The Faculty of Medicine can rely on significant potential in these fields and has institutes and centers with top level research at its disposal.
-In addition to the university's departments and institutes listed below, interdisciplinary centers enhance the exchange of knowledge.

 Among those involved are the Bioss Centre for Biological Signalling Studies, the Spemann Graduate School of Biology and Medicine, and the Freiburg Institute for Advanced Studies (FRIAS), which were created in conjunction with the success of the University of Freiburg Excellence Initiative of German universities.
 Furthermore, various research clusters funded by the German Research Foundation, the Bernstein Center for Computational Neuroscience, the Ludwig Heilmeyer Comprehensive Cancer Center Freiburg, the Center for Chronic Immunodeficiency, and the Center for Biological Systems Analysis provide for extensive research capabilities, propelling the University of Freiburg into a leading position.
 As mentioned above, the Faculty of Medicine ranks highly in a series of rankings also measuring research output.
 In the 2010 edition of the Academic Ranking of World Universities compiled by Shanghai Jiaotong University the University of Freiburg ranked in the group 76–100 in the subject field Clinical Medicine and Pharmacy and the group 51-75 for Life and Agriculture Sciences.
 QS World University Rankings ranked Freiburg 87th worldwide in Life Sciences & Biomedicine in their 2009 edition.